omiranda/polyneuro_risk_score/docs/basic_example.md

 ## BWAS: Estimating beta-weights
+asas sasad ad ad
-    - Runing the code using Matlab
+### Runing the code using Matlab
+asasas
-    - Runing the code using the container
+### Runing the code using the container
-    - Exploring the outputs
+### Exploring the outputs

 ## PNRS: Estimating risk
 - Runing the code using Matlab
 - Runing the code using the container
 - Exploring the outputs